chbrown/github-corpora/README.md

 # GitHub corpora

-Scripts for crawling github API and resulting data.
+Scripts for crawling the GitHub API and resulting data (which is all public).

     export GITHUB_TOKEN=YTaSQhwUqb5gyNKCOXfveplH4GVcEsLxBjW0rnio
     python repositories.py repositories.json